openviglet/vecchio/README.md

 ## Using API Resources

 Ready!
-You can access the following API Resources using the **Access Token** from Authorization Code or Implicit Grant Types or App Settings (Your Access Token), for instance `fb803d96bb541ba658d514b3f4d88363`, if you use different an invalid Access Token will return empty response.
+You can access the following API Resources using the **Access Token** from Authorization Code or Implicit Grant Types or App Settings (Your Access Token), for instance `fb803d96bb541ba658d514b3f4d88363`, if you use an invalid Access Token, it will return empty response.

 * Viglet Turing - Entity: